bhavyabhut/Todo-typescript/README.md

 ### [Live](https://to-do-typescript.netlify.app/)

-- Typescript project to make todo list
+- Typescript project to implement a Todo List.

-- Store in localstorage ,So user edit and show any time
+- It uses localstorage, so the user can access and edit the list anytime.

-- When day changed all todo goes remove
+- Auto-removal of the list when the day changes.